 - 1.1 Section 5 of the Local Government and Housing Act 1989 (the 1989 Act) requires local authorities to appoint a Monitoring Officer.
-This protocol provides some general information on the statutory role the Monitoring Officer undertakes and how the functions will be discharged within Spelthorne Borough Council. - 1.2 The current responsibilities of the Monitoring Officer role rest with the Head of Corporate Governance, Michael Graham, who undertakes to discharge his statutory responsibilities with a positive determination and in a manner that enhances the overall reputation of the Council.
-In doing so, he will also safeguard, so far as is possible, councillors and staff, whilst acting in their official capacities, from legal difficulties and/or criminal sanctions. - 1.3 A summary list of the Monitoring Officer's functions appear in the Appendix to this protocol.
-The Monitoring Officer's ability to discharge these responsibilities will depend, to a large extent, on councillors and staff: - a) complying with the law (including any relevant Codes of Conduct), - b) complying with any statutory guidance and other guidance/advice issued from time to time by the Members' Code of Conduct Committee and the Monitoring Officer, - c) not doing anything that would bring the Council, their offices or professions into disrepute, and - d) making lawful and proportionate/reasonable decisions. - 1.4 In general terms the Monitoring Officer's ability to discharge his duties also depends on good working relations with councillor and staff colleagues, particularly the Council's Chief Officers and Heads of Service (together Senior Officers), and also access to information and debate during the decision making process. - 1.5 The Monitoring Officer has appointed Victoria Statham, Principal Solicitor, as the Deputy Monitoring Officer.
-Victoria Statham will perform the functions of the Monitoring Officer where Michael Graham is unable to act.
+This protocol provides some general information on the statutory role the Monitoring Officer undertakes and how the functions will be discharged within Spelthorne Borough Council. - 1.2 The current responsibilities of the Monitoring Officer role rest with the Group Head of Corporate Governance who undertakes to discharge their statutory responsibilities with a positive determination and in a manner that enhances the overall reputation of the Council.
+In doing so, they will also safeguard, so far as is possible, councillors and staff, whilst acting in their official capacities, from legal difficulties and/or criminal sanctions. - 1.3 A summary list of the Monitoring Officer's functions appears in the Appendix to this protocol.
+The Monitoring Officer's ability to discharge these responsibilities will depend, to a large extent, on councillors and staff: - a) complying with the law (including any relevant Codes of Conduct), - b) complying with any statutory guidance and other guidance/advice issued from time to time by the Standards Committee and the Monitoring Officer, - c) not doing anything that would bring the Council, their offices or professions into disrepute, and - d) making lawful and proportionate/reasonable decisions. - 1.4 In general terms the Monitoring Officer's ability to discharge their duties also depends on good working relations with councillor and staff colleagues, particularly the Council's Chief Officers and Heads of Service (together Senior Officers), and also access to information and debate during the decision-making process. - 1.5 The Monitoring Officer has appointed a Deputy Monitoring Officer(s).
+The Deputy Monitoring Officer will perform the functions of the Monitoring Officer where they are unable to act.
 The Monitoring Officer is assisted from time to time by staff in Committee Services and Legal Services but the responsibility of discharging the functions of Monitoring Officer is a personal one.